bouyio/Cyan-FTC/README.md

 4. Sync the gradle changes and build.

+## Newest Update Changes

+- New localization systems allowing for mid cycle position updates.
+- New distance, vector and point objects that can be converted to many different distance units.
+- PathFollower supports points resizable based on distance unit.

 ## Getting Started

 Developing with this library requires some basic knowledge of java and the FTC SDK.